-Subsection (k) provides that delivering to the office an application for a certificate of title that identifies a security interest, together with payment of the applicable fee, is the equivalent of filing a financing statement.
+Subsection (i) affirms that a security interest perfected under this act takes priority over a subsequent judicial lien.
+Subsection (h) also provides that delivering to the office an application for a certificate of title that identifies a security interest is the equivalent of filing a financing statement.
 See Uniform Commercial Code Section 9-311(b).
 It therefore allows for a security interest to attain priority under such rules as Section 9-317(a)(2)(B) (giving priority over a lien creditor whose lien arises after the security agreement is authenticated and a financing statement is filed) and Section 9-317(e) (giving a perfected purchase-money security interest priority over a judicial lien if a financing statement is filed within 20 days of when the debtor receives possession).
-Subsection (k) does not, by treating the delivery of an application for a certificate of title as the equivalent of filing a financing statement, subject the application or the certificate to the rules of Uniform Commercial Code Section 9-506.
-Instead, Section 17 of this act governs the effect of any errors or omissions in the certificate of title.
+Subsection (i) does not, by treating the delivery of an application for a certificate of title as the equivalent of filing a financing statement, subject the application or the certificate to effect of any errors or omissions in the certificate of title.